jbgb13/jbgb13/README.md

 # Juan B González

 Welcome to my GitHub page!
-I am a MRes in Economics & Psychology student at Paris School of Economics, France.
+I am a PhD in Economics student at University of Southern California, Los Angeles.
 My research field is behavioral and experimental economics.
-I am interested in poverty, inequality and climate change.
+I am interested in how cognitive biases generate statistical discrimination and backlash.
 In this page you will find:

 1. [Climate change beliefs in Africa](https://github.com/jbgb13/PredictorsCCB_PLOS.git): Data, code and manuscript for _"Multilevel predictors of climate change beliefs in Africa"_ (2022), PLoS One, with Alfonso Sánchez.